XBOX Launch Controller Code name: The Duke

 In 1999, Bill Gates decided that Microsoft would begin to develop a game console that he envisioned would not only challenge Sony Playstation, the industry's indisputable leader, but that would revolutionize the home gaming industry.
 The Duke, code name for the launch controller during development, was designed to ship as part of Microsoft's introduction to the gaming space, XBOX.

 As the lead industrial designer, I was responsible for developing the conceptual creative direction into a physical first article.
-Additionally, I designed all peripherals, including the launch XBOX Live communicator headset, memory units and all plastic plug overmolds.
+Additionally, I designed all hardware peripherals, including the launch XBOX Live communicator headset, memory units and the plastic plug overmolds.

 Design iterations were explored through hand sketches and physical models for the controller, the console, plug overmolds and peripherals.
 The design iteration process for the controller focused heavily on reducing the external case size millimeter by millimeter.